 Lastly, we delve into the inner workings of the InterCNN by visualizing the output of the hidden layers of the model, aiming to better understand how the neural network ``thinks'' of the data provided as input and what knowledge it learns.

-\textbf{T-distributed Stochastic Neighbor Embedding Vizualization:} We first adopt the t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{maaten2008visualizing} to reduce the dimension of the last layer (the MLP layer in Fig.~\ref{fig:intercnn}), and plot the hidden representations of a testing video (35,711 frames) into a two-dimensional plane, as shown in Fig.~\ref{fig:tsne}.
+\textbf{T-distributed Stochastic Neighbor Embedding Vizualization:} We first adopt the t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{maaten2008visualizing} to reduce the dimension of the last layer (the MLP layer in Figure~\ref{fig:intercnn}), and plot the hidden representations of a testing video (35,711 frames) into a two-dimensional plane, as shown in Figure~\ref{fig:tsne}.
 In general, the t-SNE approach arranges data points that have a similar code nearby in the embedding.
+In general, t-SNE is a nonlinear dimensionality reduction technique that is used to embed high-dimensional data, so as to enable visualization in a low-dimensional (e.g., 2D) space, in terms of pairwise distance between points.
 This typically reflects how the model ``thinks'' of the data points, as similar data representations will be clustered together.

-Interestingly, the embedding of eating and drinking remain close to each other, as both actions require to grasp a snack or drink and bring this close to the mouth.
-Furthermore, the embedding of actions that use a phone (i.e., web searching, texting, watching videos, and gaming) are grouped to the right side of the plane, as they are visually similar and difficult to differentiate.
+Interestingly, the embeddings of the ``Eating'' and ``Drinking'' actions remain close to each other, as both actions require to grasp a snack or drink and bring this close to the mouth.
+Furthermore, the embeddings of actions that use a phone (i.e., ``Web searching'', ``Texting'', ``Watching videos'', and ``Gaming'') are grouped to the right side of the plane, as they are visually similar and difficult to differentiate.
 Moreover, as ``Preparing'' involves a combination of actions, including sitting down and talking to the experiment instructor, its representation appears scattered.
 These observations suggest that our model effectively learns the feature of different behaviors after training, as it projects similar data points onto nearby positions.